Not Sure What to do With Leftover Cranberry Sauce? We have you covered! Here are several delicious and easy ways to use every last bit!

 Spice it Up!

-Add some diced jalapeño peppers to your cranberry sauce to give it a kick.
+Add some diced jalapeño peppers to your cranberry sauce to give it a spicy kick.
 Then, use it for everything from turkey sandwiches to Chipotle Chicken Tostadas!

 We All Scream for Ice Cream